 No Instant Pot?
 Check out my Crockpot Shredded Chicken and my stovetop Shredded Chicken instead!

-• Chicken broth: I prefer to use low sodium broth and adjust my seasonings as desired.
+- Chicken broth: I prefer to use low sodium broth and adjust my seasonings as desired.
 If your broth is salted, you may want to omit the salt and season at the end of the cook time.
 Vegetable broth also works great!

-• Chicken breasts: boneless chicken breasts or boneless chicken thighs are preferred for this recipe.
+- Chicken breasts: boneless chicken breasts or boneless chicken thighs are preferred for this recipe.
 Any bone-in cuts of meat do require a longer cook time.

-How to Make Instant Pot Shredded Chicken:
+How to Make Shredded Chicken in the Instant Pot:

 Yes, it’s simple — but here are a few step by step photos to guide you!
 You can find the detailed instructions down in the recipe card.

-2. Add the chicken to the instant pot.
+- Add the chicken to the instant pot.

-3. Put the lid on and pressure cook — it will take about 10 minutes to come to pressure and begin counting down.
+- Put the lid on and pressure cook — it will take about 10 minutes to come to pressure and begin counting down.

-4. When the cook time is up, allow the pressure to release naturally (be patient!).
+- When the cook time is up, allow the pressure to release naturally (be patient!).
 Then open the lid and shred the chicken.

 Tips and Tricks:

-• Make sure you add enough liquid.
+- Make sure you add enough liquid.
 The liquid is what makes for a tender, flavorful shredded or “pulled” chicken.
 Broth adds so much more flavor than water, and more liquid = more moisture in your chicken!

-• Season well.
+- Season well.
 You don’t want to go overboard, but keep in mind that meat is best seasoned during the cooking process and not after (as is pasta, grains, vegetables, the list goes on).
 You will drain most of the liquid afterward, so you will not be consuming the full amount of salt, etc. as is listed in the recipe.

-• Breasts or thighs?
+- Breasts or thighs?
 You can use either boneless chicken breasts or chicken thighs, or throw some of each in all together!
 Thighs have a richer flavor, and breasts are leaner.
 You choose.

 How to shred chicken:

-There are a couple ways to shred the chicken once it is cooked.
 Chicken breasts coming out of your pressure cooker are pretty much falling apart without you having to do anything, so you don’t need to get fancy.

 Be sure to shred the chicken breast in the liquid (or at least some of it!) as it the chicken will reabsorb some of the broth and seasoning as you are pulling it, and it will give you the best results by far!

-Pressure Cooker Shredded Chicken FAQs
+Shredded Chicken FAQs

-How do you store leftover shredded chicken?
+How to store shredded chicken:

 Shredded chicken can be store in the refrigerator for up to 4 days or frozen for up to 3 months.
 Just be sure it is in an airtight container so it does not get freezer burnt.